unicode-org/cldr/docs/site/index/keyboard-workgroup.md

 ### What is the current status?

+Discussion

+- The Keyboard WG is actively working on requirements and processes for the repository of CLDR Keyboard data [CLDR-17254](https://unicode-org.atlassian.net/browse/CLDR-17254)

 Release

-Updates to LDML (UTS#35) Part 7: Keyboards are scheduled to be released as part of [CLDR v45](/index/downloads/cldr-45).
+- Updates to LDML (UTS#35) Part 7: Keyboards have been released as part of [CLDR v45](/index/downloads/cldr-45).

 Implementations

-- The [SIL Keyman](https://keyman.com/ldml/) project is actively working on an open-source implementation of the LDML format.
+- The [SIL Keyman](https://keyman.com/ldml/) project has shipped an open-source implementation of the LDML format in Keyman 17.0 (Desktop, and Developer tools).

 ### How can I get involved?